amberagard/zss/USER_STORIES.md

 In order for my students to actually learn a skill
 I want to enter a description when I create a skill

-* Note: These would be entered as parting of creating a skill.
+* Note: These would be entered as part of creating a skill.

 ## Student views a skill's details